PyConTH/www/site/pages/schedule.rst

    * - 09:10
      - `Attack of Pythons: Gotchas and Landmines in Python`_
      - `Alternative way for build async server`_ :intermediate:`Intermediate` :thai:`Thai`
-     - :break:`Your mother was a hamster and your father smelt of elderberries / Break`
+     - :break:`break` :break-title:`Your mother was a hamster and your father smelt of elderberries`

    * - 09:40
-     - :break:`Fish Slapping Dance / Break`
+     - :break:`break` :break-title:`Fish Slapping Dance`
      - :break:`...`
-     - :break:`Your mother was a hamster and your father smelt of elderberries / Break`
+     - :break:`break` :break-title:`Your mother was a hamster and your father smelt of elderberries`

    * - 09:50
      - `Introduction to serverless Python with AWS Lambda`_ :beginner:`Beginner`
      - `Logo Detection Using PyTorch`_
-     - :break:`Your mother was a hamster and your father smelt of elderberries / Break`
+     - :break:`break` :break-title:`Your mother was a hamster and your father smelt of elderberries`

    * - 10:20
-     - :break:`Dinsdale / Break`
+     - :break:`break` :break-title:`Dinsdale`
      - :break:`...`
-     - :break:`Your mother was a hamster and your father smelt of elderberries / Break`
+     - :break:`break` :break-title:`Your mother was a hamster and your father smelt of elderberries`

    * - 10:25
      - `Building a sustainable codebases with Type Annotations`_ :intermediate:`Intermediate`
      - `Python for Self-Trackers: How to Visualize and Better Understand Your Life in Data`_
-     - :break:`Your mother was a hamster and your father smelt of elderberries / Break`
+     - :break:`break` :break-title:`Your mother was a hamster and your father smelt of elderberries`

    * - 11:10
-     - :break:`Exploding Penguins on TV Set / Break`
+     - :break:`break` :break-title:`Exploding Penguins on TV Set`
      - :break:`...`
-     - :break:`Your mother was a hamster and your father smelt of elderberries / Break`
+     - :break:`break` :break-title:`Your mother was a hamster and your father smelt of elderberries`

    * - 11:20
      - `Playing with Social Network, Geo-Spatial, Financial Flow, and Banking System Data: Graph-Theoretic Computation in Python`_